 Students in this major are encouraged to spend time studying at one of the twenty-plus tertiary institutions in Japan with which the ANU has ties.
 This can be done either through intensive in-country study in the summer break, through the Semester in Japan program, or through a year of study in Japan on the Year in Asia program.
 Competitive scholarships are available to qualified students.

 Express themselves confidently both verbally and in writing in modern Japanese in a variety of settings.

-- Recognise and use a broad vocabulary over 1000 kanji characters, and relevant expressions.
+Recognise and use a broad vocabulary of over 1000 kanji characters and relevant expressions.

 - Demonstrate independent reading and listening skills to engage with real-world materials with the aid of a dictionary.

 - Demonstrate the appropriate linguistic skills to respond spontaneously in both speaking and writing to contemporary issues, to state opinions, compose formal essays, and make presentations at a sophisticated level.

 - Confidently use polite, neutral or informal registers, appropriate to the genre and the audience.

 Demonstrate an understanding of socio-cultural issues in past and present Japanese society, including such topics as gender issues, social structures, consumer societies, traditional arts and crafts, and Japan's position in the world.